YLiu-101/YLiu-101.github.io/index.md

 # Kai Liu

-> _“If you wish to strive for peace of soul and pleasure, then believe; if you wish to be a devotee of truth, then inquire.”_
+> _“If you wish to strive for peace of soul and pleasure, then believe; if you wish to be a devotee of truth, then inquire. - Friedrich Nietzsche”_

-Welcome to a place where I post some of my thoughts, poetic articulations, and inqueries.
+> “You only live once, but if you do it right, once is enough. - Mae West”

+Poetry.
+Philosophy.
+Science.
 ---

 ## Who am I?

-- 🧠 **As a College Student:**
+- 🧠 **As a College Student**

     CS+Math @ Purdue, and undergraduate machine learning researcher.
-I am currently trying to get into systems programming and am reading up K. N Knight's _Modern Approach to C Programming_
+Currently reading up K. N Knight's _Modern Approach to C Programming_

 - 🌌 **As a Fledging Scientist**